jadx2/the-meal-stock/README.md

 # The Meal Stock

-> This is website where you can search for recipes from different parts of the world by category or ingredient.
+> In this website you can search for recipes from different parts of the world by category or ingredient.
 It is built in React-Redux.
 This is following the "Catalogue of Dog Clothes guideline".

 ![screenshot](./src/assets/images/screenshot.jpg)